martincostello/github-automation/README.md

 The [rebase][rebase] workflow rebases a branch of the configured repositories onto the default branch of the repository.

-The [Rebaser][rebaser] tool is used to rebase the branch with [libgit2sharp][libgit2sharp].
+The [Rebaser][rebaser] action is used to rebase the branch.
 Rebaser will attempt to resolve conflicts for versions of the .NET SDK, NuGet packages and npm packages automatically by always preferring the highest version number.

 If the conflicts in a rebase cannot be automatically resolved, then it will be aborted and it will need to be manually dealt with.